adamgorm/msc-thesis-code/README.md

     data, to make sure that they give the same results.
 - `/code/stan`: Stan scripts for fitting and simulating from GPs.
 Called by scripts in `/code/R`.

+## Requirements

+- Stan: v2.33 or later.
+- cmdstanr: a version that includes pull request #860 (GitHub development version later than September 29, 2023).